A person presents a breakdown of ad spend on a screen to a group seated around a table.

 Laughter Is the Best Medicine: Unless You’re Marketing Cough Syrup

-Awareness is a difficult instrument in marketing, but it’s not always the right fit.
-Although a euphemism can make your brand relatable, it’s important to know your audience and setting.
+Humor is a powerful tool in marketing, but it’s not always the right fit.
+While a joke can make your brand relatable, it’s important to know your audience and context.

 When to Use Today’s Tech News